Kumard8x/Project_3_Heart_Disease/README.md

 This is an interactive **Streamlit web application** that predicts the likelihood of **heart disease** based on user-provided medical parameters using a trained machine learning model.

-## Live Demo (Access the model):
+## How to access the live ML app:
-Open the web browser and open the below link.
+Click one below link.
+Note if app is sleeping.
+Please click on "Yes, Get this app back up"

 **Streamlit App**: https://project-3-heart-disease.streamlit.app/